 A digital representation of a user in a virtual reality site.

-Average Response Value - The average revenue value of each click, calculated as total revenue divided by total clicks.
+The average revenue value of each click‚ calculated as total revenue divided by total clicks.

 A B C D E F G H I J K-L M N O-P Q-R S T U V W-X-Y-Z